The three types of ownership that can be assigned to individual users and groups for a service are:

 When you request a service as an organization member, the deployed service is automatically assigned to your organization, and you're assigned as primary owner.

-- From My Resources, select the service for which you want to change ownership information.
+- From Applications, select the service for which you want to change ownership information.

 - From the Actions menu, select Attributes > Set Ownership.